 The overall philosophy that underlies GMO's investment products is that securities and markets on occasion become mispriced.
-All of the investment processes used by GMO are aimed at adding value by first identifying these mispricing opportunities and then exploiting them in a systematic and disciplined way.
+GMO uses investment processes that are aimed at adding value by first identifying these mispricing opportunities and then exploiting them in a systematic and disciplined way.